chbergmann/OpticsWorkbench/README.md

 The FreeCAD objects in parameter Base will act as lenses
 * Select some FreeCAD objects
 * create Optical Lens
+Parameters:
-The Refration Index has to be provided.
-The parameter Material contains a list with pre defined refraction indexes.
+- `Material`: contains a list with pre defined refraction indexes ans Sellmeier coefficients.
-see also [Statistics](#Statistics)
+- `Refration Index`: has to be provided if no material is selected
+- `Sellmeier`: wavelength dependent refraction index coefficents
+- `Transparency`: Percentage of light that passes through the lens.
+The rest will be mirrored at the outside see also [Statistics](#Statistics)

 ### ![Off](./icons/Anonymous_Lightbulb_Off.svg) Switch off lights